 And – if you hadn’t figured it out yet – the fact that most of these folks are elderly (perhaps pensioners) has the added benefit of a lower noise level in itself.

 Is THIS the campsite for you?

 Now, of course, to the burning question.
 Is it worth coming here?
 Well, that will depend on what you’re looking for.
-The coast is attractive around here (not too built-up) and the town has some attractions in the form of the beach, coastline, hills and some interesting rock formations.
+The coast is attractive around here (not too built-up) and the town has some attractions in the form of culinary or beverage as well as the beach, coastline, hills and some interesting rock formations.

-There are some comforts in the form of slick ablution blocks, restaurant, swimming pool, bar and electricity, water and drainage at each pitch.
+There are some on-site comforts in the form of slick ablution blocks, a restaurant, a swimming pool, a bar and electricity, water and drainage at each pitch.
 Even an aerobics lesson on the tennis court twice a week, oh yes!
-A bit like a mini-community, and they’re all in a generally good mood!
+It’s a bit like a mini-community, and they’re all in a generally good mood!